cfshi/Ebola/README.md

 https://dynamicecology.wordpress.com/2016/02/24/the-5-pivotal-paragraphs-in-a-paper/

 # Ebola outbreak before and after in West Africa
-- To analyze the geographic change before and after the outbreak in Guinea, Liberia and Sierra Leone in 2014.
+- To analyze the geographic change before and after the outbreak in Guinea, Liberia and Sierra Leone in 2014; and the outbreak in Congo, 2019
 - RQ:
   - something about social network?
-  - disease and behavior?
+  - disease and behavior?  norm?
 - main factors:
     -- shift of social geography - villages (clusters)/town, population density, migration frequency -- hygiene behaviors